MicrosoftDocs/cpp-docs.tr-tr/docs/data/oledb/macros-for-ole-db-provider-templates.md

 #### <a name="remarks"></a>Açıklamalar

-Daha fazla bilgi için bkz.
-[IDBSchemaRowsetImpl Class](../../data/oledb/idbschemarowsetimpl-class.md).
+Daha fazla bilgi için, [IDBSchemaRowsetImpl Sınıf](../../data/oledb/idbschemarowsetimpl-class.md)bakın.

 ### <a name="schema_entry"></a><a name="schema_entry"></a>SCHEMA_ENTRY

-GUID 'ı bir sınıf ile ilişkilendirir.
+Guid'i bir sınıfla ilişkilendirer.

 #### <a name="syntax"></a>Sözdizimi